damiantroy/media-pod/README.md

 ## Preparation

-These steps are for a fresh install of CentOS Stream 8.
+These steps are for a fresh install of Rocky Linux 8.
 They were made for a 'minimal' install, and will work with other installs selected.
 Minimal installs just have less packages installed.

 ### Clone Repo